 In this article...

-Tracking project milestones creates a simple path to project completion.
-Defining and tracking project milestones creates a work cadence that is actionable and easy to report on as projects progress.
-Project managers will also find project milestones useful in projects like construction that require a highly specific order to task completion.
+Defining and tracking project milestones creates a work cadence that is actionable and easy to measure as a project progresses.
+Project managers will also find project milestones useful in industries like construction that require rigid task dependencies.

-For example, laying foundation and framing will establish a decent starting point for any construction project.
-If we understand each phase of building as a project milestone rather than an arbitrary task among a pool of tasks, then early time estimates can be adjusted and the project can take on a broader view that is easier to manage.
+For example, laying foundation and framing establishes a starting point for any construction project.
+If we understand each phase of building as a project milestone rather than an independent task among a pool of tasks, the project can take on a broader view that is easier to manage.

 Why is tracking important in project management?